Corythucha ciliata

 Corythucha ciliata, the sycamore lace bug, is a species of lace bug in the family Tingidae that is associated with sycamore trees.
+It's also known as the plane lace bug due to its association with the London plane (Platanus × hispanica).

 It originates in the New World, but has been introduced and has spread in Europe.
 It is a small, whitish insect and feeds on the underside of the leaves, sucking sap.

 There are reports in Europe of C. cilata landing on people and biting them.
 Reports from Italy, France and Romania indicate that some people experience adverse reactions, e.g., dermatosis.

 Description

 The adult sycamore lace bug is milky white in colour and between 3.2 and 3.7 mm in length.
 It is similar in appearance to the cotton lace bug (Corythucha gossypii) and the Florida oak lace bug (Corythucha floridana), but lacks the brown crescent-shaped band on the carina (ridge on the body-wall) of the former and is larger than the latter.
 The only brown colour is a small spot on the protuberance on each elytron (wing-case).
 The nymphs are oval in shape, dorso-ventrally flattened, black and prickly.
 This lace bug can most easily be distinguished from other species by its presence on sycamore.